Yuki2718/adblock/README.md

 ### blog-parts-adult.txt

 See below, this is a variant of blog-parts.txt for adult sites.
-Included in uBlock Japanese filters - Annoyances
+Included in Yuki's uBlock Japanese filters - Annoyances

 ### blog-parts.txt

 This removes blog parts and ranking buttons on Japanese websites.
-Included in uBlock Japanese filters - Annoyances
+Included in Yuki's uBlock Japanese filters - Annoyances

 Exclusion:
 - Potentially useful parts or buttons